DevOpsStyle/AzureInfra-Copilot-for-Docs/README.md

 ### Output Example

 - **CSV File**: The CSV file contains detailed information about each Azure resource, including expanded nested properties.
+The CSV will add dinamically column based on resource properties.
+Huge column with a lot of properties are expected.
+Use this file for local query and filtering.
   ![CSV](./images/csv_example.jpeg)
 - **DOCX File**: The DOCX file provides an overview of the workload and detailed architecture descriptions for each resource, powered by OpenAI.
   ![DOCX](./images/doc_example.jpeg)